meteor/meteor/docs/source/install.md

 For Apple M1 computers, you can append Rosetta prefix as following:

 ```bash
 arch -x86_64 npm install -g meteor
 ```

 or select Terminal in the Applications folder, press CMD(⌘)+I and check the "Open using Rosetta" option.

-We currently don't support Apple M1 native binaries as the latest meteor release uses Node.js 14 which doesn't have support for it until now.
-More info in our repository, [here](https://github.com/meteor/meteor/issues/11249#issuecomment-734327204).

 <h2 id="legacy-install">Legacy Installation Method</h2>